oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 ## Create an API app with Spring Boot

 I'm a frequent speaker at conferences and user groups around the world.
 My favorite user groups to speak at are Java User Groups (JUGs).
-I've been a Java developer for almost 20 years, and I love the Java community.
+I've been a Java developer for almost 20 years and love the Java community.
 One of my good friends, James Ward, said doing a JUG Tour was one of his favorite developer advocate activities back in the day.
 I recently took his advice and traded overseas conferences for JUG meetups in the US.

 Why am I telling you this?
-Because I thought it'd be fun to create a "JUG Tours" app today that allows you to create/edit/delete JUGs, as well as view upcoming events.
+Because I thought it'd be fun to create a "JUG Tours" app today that allows you to create/edit/delete JUGs and view upcoming events.

 To begin, navigate to [start.spring.io](https://start.spring.io) and make the following selections: